Syria becoming wider global, regional proxy war

-LONDON With the United States accusing Russia of providing attack helicopters and ethnic violence spiralling out of control, Syria's conflict is pulling world and regional powers into a mounting proxy confrontation.
+LONDON With the United States accusing Russia of providing attack helicopters and ethnic violence spiraling out of control, Syria's conflict is pulling world and regional powers into a mounting proxy confrontation.

 While Washington, Moscow and Beijing as well as European and Middle Eastern capitals have all endorsed Kofi Annan's peace plan, analysts say it has become increasingly obvious that they have also been taking sides.